F0lak/dm_open_ref/ref/DM/text/macros/ref.md

 In output for browser controls, you can use `\ref[object]` as the src parameter for an \<img\> tag.
-The object can be an [appearance](/ref/atom/var/appearance.md) -m, an icon, or an atom or image.
+The object can be an [appearance](/ref/atom/var/appearance.md) , an icon, or an atom or image.

 If the ref string is for an icon, you can add an HTML query